tianjialiu/FIRECAM/data_cache/README.md

 First, install the necessary R dependencies, which are listed in the `globalParams.R` script.
 Then, modify the `globalParams.R` script with your input and output directory paths.
 Make sure to also modify the `source('~/Google Drive/scripts/R/fire_inv/globalParams.R')` line with the correct path of the  `globalParams.R` script in the in the inventory-specific R scripts in `code/output_nc`.
 Finally, modify the input parameters (`xYears`, `xMonths`, and `varNameL`) to specify the time range and species list you want to output and source the inventory-specific R script!

 ### Important Notes
 * GeoTiff outputs are in raster stacks, where each layer represents one timestep.
-GeoTiffs preserve the gridded format and are faster and more convenient to read and write in R. The R routine periodically removes temporary raster files saved to memory to prevent storage issues.
+GeoTiffs preserve the gridded format and are faster and more convenient to read and write in R. On default, the R routine removes temporary raster files saved to memory > 1 hour old to prevent storage issues: `removeTmpFiles(h=1)`
 * NetCDF files are compressed to 2-3MB/file for GFED and 6-7MB/file for FINN, GFAS, QFED, and FEER using the [ncdf4](https://cran.r-project.org/web/packages/ncdf4/ncdf4.pdf) package.
 As the default, the R routine uses a compression factor of 3 (low = 1, high = 9).
 Note that this dramatically reduces the native file size of GFASv1.2 files downloaded from ECMWF.
 * To convert the emissions into units of per m<sup>2</sup>, I used the `raster::area` function.
 The `areaGrid.R` script outputs a NetCDF file with area in m<sup>2</sup> per grid cell.
 For GFEDv4s, the `areaGrid_GFED.R` script returns the original area included with all GFEDv4s HDF files as a NetCDF file.
 The GFEDv4s-calculated area has very minor differences with the `raster::area` function output.
 * Because the native FINN format is 1-km point locations (lat, long), FINN can essentially be gridded into any spatial resolution >1 km.
 The default is 0.1° x 0.1°, but you can specify another spatial resolution in the `FINNv1p5_sp_daily.R` script.